A day-by-day account of what it’s like to do a 5 day water fast with exercise

 Today was my first fasted workout.
 I was anxious to see if I would be able to squat or if I would just buckle.
 My workout went surprisingly well, and I hit my target weight and rep range.
 I did feel a little dull during the workout, but the results were better than I expected.

-According to The Complete Guide to Fasting, growth hormone rises during a fast, which helps to preserve muscle and help with workouts.
+According to The Complete Guide to Fasting (buy on Amazon), growth hormone rises during a fast, which helps to preserve muscle and help with workouts.

 After the workout my mood and energy improved somewhat.
 I felt a little bit more energised and less hungry.